 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Chengdu
+Recommended Coworking Space in Chengdu and nearby

 For the animal lovers, Chengdu is first and foremost the city of pandas.
 Those big doe eyed black and white cuddly bundles that you wish you could wrap your arms around.
 Chengdu is home to the internationally famous Chengdu Research Base of Giant Panda Breeding where you can feast your eyes on these beautiful endangered creatures in their natural habitat.
 With a history stretching back over 4000 years, Chengdu is awash in humans (over 14 million), but still manages to retain a laid-back charm of serene traditional teahouses and plenty of lush green parks to meander through.
 One of the first cities in China to introduce paper money, prior to this it was the land of jiggling little bags of coins.